Chloride is a water quality pollutant of increasing concern in Scott County.

 In the winter, chloride in the form of rock salt or brine is used to deice sidewalks, roads, and driveways.
 When the snow melts in the spring, all the salt that was put down is carried into local waterbodies.
 Salt is also entering our waterbodies from the discharge of in-home water softener systems.
 All this salt is becoming a problem as it only takes 1 teaspoon of salt to permanently pollute five gallons of water.
-Once the salt dissolves in the water, it is nearly impossible to remove.
+Once salt dissolves in water, it is nearly impossible to remove.

 Chloride pollution from winter salt is not just a future threat; it is already here in Scott County.
 Credit River, Raven Stream, and Sand Creek do not currently meet Minnesota Pollution Control Agency’s chloride water quality standard.

 Credit River is among the three streams in Scott County that does not meet the water quality standard for chloride.

 Shoveling is the best way to prevent salt pollution since it clears sidewalks and driveways without having to use any salt.
 Shovel right after a snow event for the best results.

 Large salt granules melt a few inches of ice, so sidewalk salt should be scattered about 2-3 inches apart.
 Additional salt just adds unnecessary pollution.

 If there are still salt granules on your sidewalk and driveway once the ice has melted and the sidewalk is dry, sweep up the salt!
 You can use it after the next storm, plus it won’t get washed into our waters.